instructlab/instructlab/README.md

 The full process is described graphically in the [workflow diagram](./docs/workflow.png).

+> [!IMPORTANT]
+> It is important to understand that running InstructLab on a laptop will give you a low-fidelity approximation of both synthetic data generation (using the `ilab generate` command)
+> and model instruction tuning (using the `ilab train` command, which uses QLoRA.)
+The quality of the results you get using these tools on a laptop will not be as high-fidelity as they might be using
+> a larger teacher model and a different training method.
+We have optimized InstructLab to enable community members with modest hardware to be able to use the technique.
+If you have more sophisticated
+> hardware, you can configure InstructLab to use a larger teacher model [such as Mixtral](https://huggingface.co/docs/transformers/model_doc/mixtral) in order to achieve higher-fidelity results.

 ## 📋 Requirements

 - **🍎 Apple M1/M2/M3 Mac or 🐧 Linux system** (tested on Fedora).
 We anticipate support for more operating systems in the future.